Rudy Lai

 2024 Q2

-Goldman Sachs completed rollout of its first generative AI tool for code generation to thousands of developers and discussed the scale and cost-benefit of AI investments.
+Goldman Sachs completes the rollout of its first generative AI tool for code generation to thousands of developers; also explores the economics of AI spending across sectors.

 2024 Q1: no updates